AtrCheema/AI4Water/README.md

   See [example](https://github.com/AtrCheema/AI4Water/blob/master/examples/hyper_para_opt.ipynb)
   using its application.

--    cut short the time to write boiler plate code in developing machine learning based models.
+-    cut short the time to write boilerplate code in developing machine learning based models.

 -    It should be possible to overwrite/customize any of the functionality of the AI4Water's `Model` by subclassing the
  `Model`.
-So at the highest level you just need to initiate the `Model`, and then need `fit`, `predict` and `view_model` methods of `Model` class but you can go as low as you could go with tensorflow/keras.
+So at the highest level you just need to initiate the `Model`, and then need `fit`, `predict` and `view_model` methods of `Model` class, but you can go as low as you could go with tensorflow/keras.

--    All of the above functionalities should be available without complicating keras implementation.
+-    All the above functionalities should be available without complicating keras implementation.